hakib/django-admin-lightweight-date-hierarchy/README.rst

 on the field, using EXTRACT does not limit the range at all, and so the index is not utilized properly which might lead to a sub optimal execution plan.

 There are several approaches to tackle this issue.
-For exmaple, in databases that support function based indexes the developer can add an index on the specific function to try and improve the performace of the query.
+For example, in databases that support function based indexes the developer can add an index on the specific function to try and improve the performace of the query.
 The downside to this approach is having to maintain additional indexes for each level of the hierarchy.
 Additional indexes slow down insert